opsforce/opsforce/README.md

 #### Gald to see you here!

-I am DevOps / DevSecOps Engineer(SRE) experienced in Services Reliability Engineering and Software Development.
+I am DevOps/DevSecOps Engineer(SRE) Leader/Header experienced in Services Reliability Engineering and Software Development.
 Passionate about Systems Reliability, Infrastructure automation, DevOps and Scalable architectures.
 Always have a keen interestautomating boring stuff.

 - 🔭 I’m currently working on ...